MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -EnableFullScanOnBatteryPower
-Removes whether Windows Defender does a full scan while on battery power.
+Indicates that the cmdlet removes whether Windows Defender does a full scan while on battery power.

 ```yaml
 Type: SwitchParameter